-4. Review by Administrator
+4. Review by Administrator Planning Staff

 - i.
-The Administrator shall review the final plat submittal to ascertain that all conditions and requirements for final plat approval have been met.
+Within 20 working days of receipt of a final plat, the Planning Staff shall determine whether the final plat is complete and shall notify the subdivider or, with the subdivider's written permission, the subdivider's agent of that determination in writing.
+If the Planning Staff determines that the final plat is not complete, the Planning Staff shall identify the final plat's defects in the notification.
+If the Planning Staff determines the final plat contains all the required information, the governing body shall review and approve or deny the final plat within 20 working days. - The Administrator shall review the final plat submittal to ascertain that all conditions and requirements for final plat approval have been met.
 The Administrator will not accept, begin processing, nor schedule any actions on a final plat submittal until a complete application and fee, and copies of the final plat have been received.
 Final plat applications will not be considered complete until all conditions of preliminary approval have been satisfied. - ii.
 The final plat shall incorporate all modifications required as a result of the preliminary plat review.
 The governing body, however, may approve a final plat which has been modified to reflect improvements in design or changes which have occurred in the natural surroundings and environment since the time of the preliminary plat review and approval. - iii.
-If the Administrator determines that the final plat differs materially from the approved or conditionally approved preliminary plat pursuant to Section III-A-4.c.
+If the Administrator Planning Staff determines that the final plat differs materially from the approved or conditionally approved preliminary plat pursuant to Section III-A-4.c.
 Amended Applications, the applicant may be required to submit an amended application pursuant to said provisions - iv.
 A determination of the Director may be appealed to the Board of County Commissioners.